ansulx/fl_malnet/TIMEOUT_FIXED_README.md

-# ✅ TIMEOUT ISSUE COMPLETELY FIXED!
+# ✅ ALL ISSUES FIXED: Timeouts + Segmentation Faults!

+## 🎉 Problems Solved
-## 🎉 Problem Solved: No More 30000ms Timeouts!
+- ✅ No More 30000ms Timeouts
+- ✅ No More Segmentation Faults (Core Dumped)
+- ✅ Stable 20-Round Training

 Your FL system is now **rock-solid** and can run for hours without any issues!